-ART 465 Issues in Contemporary Art S (3 SH)
+ART 465 Issues in Contemporary Art

-Focused on the topics, philosophy and influences of art history spanning the last fifty years.
-Prerequisites: ART 114V, 215V or Permission of Instructor.
+Focused on the topics, philosophy, and influences of art history spanning the last fifty years.
+Prerequisites: ART 114V, 215V or permission of the instructor.

-ART 497 Senior Exhibition UD (3 SH)
+ART 497 Senior Exhibition UD (3SH)

-Required course for graduation with the degree.
-A course geared toward preparing students with knowledge they need for professional, post-graduate and personal gains as an artist.
-(Capstone course.
-Portfolio enrichment and exhibition req.)
-Requires Senior Standing.
-Must be taken final semester or Spring before graduating in Summer or Fall.
+Capstone course for studio art and VCOM majors as well as studio art minors.
+Portfolio enrichment and exhibition is required.
+A course geared toward preparing students with the knowledge needed for professional, graduate, and personal gains as an artist.
+Requires Senior standing.
+Must be taken final semester or spring before graduating in Summer/Fall.

-Athletic Coaching (COHG)
+Athletic Coaching

+(COHG)